UK Snooker TV Rights: Who Shows What

 Snooker's television landscape in the UK is split between free-to-air broadcasters and subscription services.
 The most prestigious events — known collectively as the Triple Crown (the World Championship, The Masters, and the UK Championship) — are all shown live on BBC Two, making them accessible to every household with a TV licence.
 The BBC has a long and celebrated history with snooker, dating back to the iconic Pot Black era and the famous 1985 World Championship final watched by over 18 million viewers.

-TNT Sports (formerly BT Sport) holds the most comprehensive snooker rights in the UK.
+TNT Sports (part of Warner Bros.
+Discovery) holds the most comprehensive snooker rights in the UK, extended through to the 2030–31 season.
 They cover virtually every ranking event on the World Snooker Tour calendar, including all three Triple Crown tournaments alongside the BBC.
-If you want to follow the full season — the Welsh Open, the Players Championship, the Scottish Open, and dozens of other events — a TNT Sports subscription (available through Sky, BT, Virgin Media, or NOW TV) is the way to go.
-Their streaming platform, discovery+, offers an affordable route in from around £6.99 per month.
+If you want to follow the full season — the Welsh Open, the Players Championship, the Scottish Open, and dozens of other events — a TNT Sports subscription (available through Sky, BT, Virgin Media, or HBO Max) is the way to go.

-In practice, most dedicated snooker fans in the UK will want access to both the BBC (free) and at least one subscription service — typically TNT Sports via discovery+ — to follow the full season.
+In practice, most dedicated snooker fans in the UK will want access to both the BBC (free) and TNT Sports via HBO Max to follow the full season.
 The good news is that the sport's biggest moments, from Crucible finals to Masters showdowns at Alexandra Palace, remain firmly on free-to-air television.